WildCodeSchool/simple-mvc/README.md

 5. Run the internal PHP webserver with `php -S localhost:8000 -t public/`.
 The option `-t` with `public` as parameter means your localhost will target the `/public` folder.
 6. Go to `localhost:8000` with your favorite browser.
 7. From this starter kit, create your own web application.

-### Windows Users

-:heavy_exclamation_mark: To do BEFORE CLONING REPOSITORY :heavy_exclamation_mark: :

-If you develop on Windows, edit your git configuration to change your end of line rules with this command :

-`git config --global core.autocrlf true`

-Then clone this Repository safely :white_check_mark:

 ## Example